 There are simple stretches that can help relieve mid-back pain and offer healing for many conditions.
 However, this area of the body is hard to stretch.
 It is not flexible like the lower back, and this limited range of motion can make stretching difficult.

 The good news is that you don’t need huge, dramatic, deep stretches to get relief.
 Think of your shoulder blades as flat plates connected to muscles that you can move around your back.
 This visualization gives you an idea of the amount of movement needed to stretch this area.
 These exercises can help minimize back pain when bending over, pain upon waking, and throughout the day.

 If you are feeling mid-back pain, you can get quick relief with over-the-counter medication, ice packs, and therapeutic massage.
 But these options only provide temporary relief.
 Adding mid-back stretches to your routine can provide more permanent relief.

 Do not start any new exercise or stretching regimen without consulting your primary care physician or chiropractor.
-When doing the stretches below, pay attention to your breathing and don’t hold your breath.
+When doing the stretches below, pay attention to your breathing, and don’t hold your breath.
 Inhale on the stretch and exhale as you relax.
-Another way to think about it is: inhale lengthen, exhale soften.
-But remember that these will be micromovements.
-Incorporate these stretches into your routine gradually.
+Another way to think about it is: to inhale lengthen, exhale soften.
+But remember that these will be micro movements.
+Incorporate these stretches into your routine gradually to increase flexibility.

 As you do these stretches, pay close attention to how you feel.
 If something doesn’t feel right or causes sharp, stabbing pain, carefully move out of the stretch.